-An entry-level DPS 4 system comprises three processors, 512K bytes of memory, 160 megabytes of removable disk storage, video console, one workstation, and a line printer.
-Up to 5 processing units can be connected to the system bus (2 IDPs, 1 IOP, 1 MLCP, 1 DP, or 1 EP as an alternative to the second IDP), and one main memory unit with a maximum capacity of two megabytes.
+An entry-level DPS 4 system comprises three processors, 512K bytes of memory, 160 megabytes of removable disk storge, video console, one workstation, and a line printer.
+Up to six processing units (or logic blocks) can be connected to the system bus (2 IDPs, 1 IOP, 1 MLCP, 1 DP, 1 EP, or 1 FDP available in combinations as an alternative to the second IDP), and one main memory unit with a maximum capacity of two megabytes.
 Mass storage can be expanded to 1,800 megabytes, and one additional printer with a speed of 600 lines/minute can be configured to the system.
 Other peripherals include magnetic tape units and card readers.